microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/translator.md

 uri = "https://api.cognitive.microsofttranslator.com/translate?api-version=3.0&to=" + target_language
 ```

 We start by setting the URI for the translator service and specifying our language in the query string.
-We don't need to specify the source language as it will be automatically detected by the service.
+We don't need to specify the source language, as it will be automatically detected by the service.

 ``` python
 headers = {